T2T-VICL: Cross-Task Visual In-Context Learning via Implicit Text-Driven VLMs: Results

 \subsection{Discussion}

-Overall, the proposed framework demonstrates strong one-shot generalization and robust visual consistency across a wide range of low-level vision tasks.
-By leveraging implicit prompt representations, the model effectively adapts to unseen task combinations without task-specific fine-tuning, achieving top-tier VIEScores in most cases.
-The consistent superiority of VIEScore over pixel-level metrics such as PSNR and SSIM suggests that our approach prioritizes semantic preservation and cross-task coherence rather than exact pixel recovery.
+Overall, our framework demonstrates strong one-shot generalization and robust visual consistency across a wide range of low-level vision tasks.
+By leveraging implicit prompt representations, the model effectively adapts to unseen task combinations without task-specific fine-tuning, achieving top-tier VIEScores in many cases.
 However, due to the inherent complexity of cross-task compositions, a few cases with limited reference samples occasionally produce content that does not exist in the original images, slightly lowering the fidelity-based indicators.
 Despite these imperfections, the overall visual consistency remains close to that of the top group.
 Future work will focus on adaptive balancing between semantic-level and pixel-level objectives to further improve realism and generalization across diverse unseen conditions.